 Parable of the Good Shepherd

-19A division [of opinion] occurred again among the Jews because of these words [of His].
-20Many of them said, “He has a demon and He is mad [insane—He raves and rambles].
-Why listen to Him?”
-21Others were saying, “These are not the words and thoughts of one possessed by a demon.
-Can a demon open the eyes of the blind?”
+19A division occurred again among the Jews because of these words.
+20Many of them were saying, “He has a demon and is insane.
+Why do you listen to Him?”
+21Others were saying, “These are not the sayings of one demon-possessed.
+A demon cannot open the eyes of the blind, can he?”

 Jesus Asserts His Deity

-31Again the Jews picked up stones to stone Him.
-32Jesus answered them, “I showed you many good works [and many acts of mercy] from the Father; for which of them are you stoning Me?”
-33The Jews answered Him, “We are not going to stone You for a good work, but for blasphemy, because You, a mere man, make Yourself out to be God.”
-34Jesus answered them, “Is it not written in your Law, ‘I said, you are gods [human judges representing God, not divine beings]’?
-35If He called them gods, men to whom the word of God came (and the Scripture cannot be undone or annulled or broken), 36[if that is true] then do you say of Him whom the Father sanctified and set apart for Himself and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?
-37If I do not do the works of My Father [that is, the miracles that only God could perform], then do not believe Me.
-38But if I am doing them, even if you do not believe Me or have faith in Me, [at least] believe the works [that I do—admit that they are the works of God], so that you may know and keep on knowing [clearly—without any doubt] that the Father is in Me, and I am in the Father [that is, I am One with Him].”
-39So they tried again to seize Him, but He eluded their grasp.
+31The Jews picked up stones again to stone Him.
+32Jesus answered them, “I showed you many good works from the Father; for which of them are you stoning Me?”
+33The Jews answered Him, “For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God.”
+34Jesus answered them, “Has it not been written in your Law, ‘I said, you are gods’?
+35If he called them gods, to whom the word of God came (and the Scripture cannot be broken), 36do you say of Him, whom the Father sanctified and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?
+37If I do not do the works of My Father, do not believe Me; 38but if I do them, though you do not believe Me, believe the works, so that you may know and understand that the Father is in Me, and I in the Father.”
+39Therefore they were seeking again to seize Him, and He eluded their grasp.